matthieudelaro/nvidia-docker-wiki/Installation.md

 ## Installing from binaries

+Binaries are available for download on the [release page](https://github.com/NVIDIA/nvidia-docker/releases).

+Alternatively, deb packages are also available for Ubuntu based distributions.
+The package installation will automatically setup the `nvidia-docker-plugin` and register it with the init system.

 ## Building from sources

 At the root directory of the repository issue `make` to build the binaries or alternatively `make install`.